Nvidia forecasts quarterly revenue above estimates, announces US$80 billion share buyback

 It expects “revenue of US$91 billion, plus or minus 2 per cent,” the company said.

-Nvidia forecast second-quarter revenue above Wall Street expectations on Wednesday (May 20), and announced an US$80 billion share repurchase programme.
+Nvidia forecast second-quarter revenue above Wall Street expectations on Wednesday (May 20) and announced a US$80 billion share repurchase programme.

 The world's most valuable company expects revenue of US$91 billion, plus or minus 2 per cent, compared with estimates of US$86.84 billion, according to data compiled by LSEG.

+"Nvidia delivered another beat, but at this point that's essentially priced in as it keeps beating quarter after quarter," said eMarketer analyst Jacob Bourne.
+"The lingering question is whether it can convince investors the AI buildout has durability into 2027 and 2028, especially as the narrative shifts toward inference workloads and competing silicon from Google, Amazon, AMD, and Intel."

-The company also said it would increase its quarterly cash dividend from 1 cent per share to 25 cents per share.
+The company also said it would increase its quarterly cash dividend to 25 cents per share from 1 cent.

 Spending on AI infrastructure continues to grow rapidly, with US tech giants, including Alphabet, Amazon and Microsoft, expected to spend more than US$700 billion on AI this year, a sharp jump from around US$400 billion in 2025.